Antiquities Advisory Board: Relationship with the Chief Executive (CE)

 S.17 of the Antiquities and Monuments Ordinance (Cap.
-53) states that all members of the AAB, including the Chairman, shall be appointed by the Chief Executive.
-Also, most AAB’s advice made to the Antiquities Authority needs to seek the approval of the Chief Executive before execution.
+53) states that all members of the AAB, including the chairman, shall be appointed by the Chief Executive.
+Also, most AAB's advice made to the Antiquities Authority needs to seek the approval of the Chief Executive before execution.
 These decisions involve the extension of the duration of declared proposed monuments, declaration of monuments, and exemptions of prohibited actions concerning specific monuments according to s.2B(2), s.3(1), and s.6(4) of the Antiquities and Monuments Ordinance (Cap.
 53) respectively.

 Controversies

-Formation of the Board
+Formation of the board

 Members of the AAB have mainly been drawn from architects, academics and former officials.
 Amidst the demolition of the Edinburgh Place Ferry Pier in 2006, the AAB was criticized by conservationists on allegations that members did not thoroughly discuss proposals for preserving the Pier.
-In a subsequent review of conservation policy, the Home Affairs Bureau reviewed the composition of the AAB and increased the number of Board members from 21 to 28.
-The Government also pledged to diversify the background of appointees and create a balance mix of Board members from various sectors and professions.
+In a subsequent review of conservation policy, the Home Affairs Bureau reviewed the composition of the AAB and increased the number of board members from 21 to 28.
+The Government also pledged to diversify the background of appointees and create a balanced mix of board members from various sectors and professions.

-Criticisms on Board membership resurfaced in the 2010s under accusations that the AAB was politicised amidst pro-government decisions.
+Criticisms of board membership resurfaced in the 2010s under accusations that the AAB was politicised amidst pro-government decisions.
 In June 2012, then-Chairman Bernard Chan gave a casting vote amidst a tie on the provisional grading of the West Wing of the Former Central Government Offices, leading to its classification as a grade II historical building.
-Chan was criticized for his tie-breaker that favoured the Government’s position in demolishing the West Wing; Chan eventually resigned, citing need to preserve credibility of the Board.
-Then-Secretary for Development Carrie Lam responded by arguing that conservation groups rallied irrational criticisms against Board members.
-Criticisms continued after appointment of Board members by then-Chief Executive Leung Chun-ying in 2013; the Conservancy Association voiced concerns over potential conflicts of interests as some appointees were considered supporters of Leung.
+Chan was criticized for his tie-breaker vote that favoured the Government's position in demolishing the West Wing; Chan eventually resigned, citing a need to preserve the credibility of the board.
+Then-Secretary for Development Carrie Lam responded by arguing that conservation groups rallied irrational criticisms against board members.
+Criticisms continued after appointment of board members by then-Chief Executive Leung Chun-ying in 2013; the Conservancy Association voiced concerns over potential conflicts of interest as some appointees were considered supporters of Leung.

-Critics also observed an inadequacy of expertise in antiquities conservation among Board members.
-Professor Ho Pui Yin, a former Board member and socio-economic historian at the Chinese University of Hong Kong, criticized that some Board members had little connection to conservation of historical buildings and monuments; she observed that some appointed members had political stances and were conservative by considering antiquities in terms of economic values.
-Former member Ko Tim-keung also observed that the Board has been oblivious to locations of military heritage.
-He criticized how members were inclined to grade historical buildings based on architectural appearance without paying due attention to the historical use of antiquities.
-In response to controversies over mistreatment of the Former Sham Shui Po Service Reservoir in 2021, Board chairman Douglas So also indicated the possibility of reviewing the appointment mechanism of Board members.
+Critics also observed an inadequate degree of expertise in antiquities conservation among board members.
+Professor Ho Pui Yin, a former board member and socio-economic historian at the Chinese University of Hong Kong, made criticisms that some board members had little connection to the conservation of historical buildings and monuments; she observed that some appointed members had political stances and were conservative by considering antiquities in terms of economic values.
+Former member Ko Tim-keung also observed that the board had been oblivious to locations of military heritage.
+He criticized members that he perceived were inclined to grade historical buildings based on architectural appearance without paying due attention to the historical use of antiquities.
+In response to controversies over mistreatment of the Former Sham Shui Po Service Reservoir in 2021, board chairman Douglas So also indicated the possibility of reviewing the appointment mechanism of board members.